 Where to see Madagascar's Weird and Wonderful Wildlife

-Rainbow Tours’ author, keen naturalist and conservation writer, Derek Schuurman, teamed up with some accomplished wildlife photographer friends to present a roundup of some of Madagascar’s strangest and most sought-after life forms, which regularly appear on the wish lists of visiting nature enthusiasts.
+Rainbow Tours’ naturalist and occasional conservation writer Derek Schuurman compiled a roundup of some of Madagascar’s strangest and most sought-after critters, which regularly appear on the wish lists of visiting wildlife enthusiasts.

-Here are their top ten, along with some details as to where you may seek them on our Madagascar holidays.
+Here are ten, along with details of where you may seek them on our Madagascar holidays.

-The ‘gremlin’ of Madagascar’s forests and largest of all nocturnal primates, the Aye-aye essentially fills the niche occupied on continents by woodpeckers.
+The ‘gremlin’ of Madagascar’s forests and largest of all nocturnal primates, the Aye-aye (Daubentonia madagascariensis) essentially fills the niche occupied on continents by woodpeckers.
 It is arguably the only primate known to use echolocation in search of food.
-Although the size of an overgrown house cat, it is furtive and usually difficult to spot in the wild.
-The best place in which to seek it is at Le Palmarium in the eastern lowlands, where some have been released onto a wooded island and are well habituated to human presence.
+Although the size of an overgrown house cat, it is furtive, moves quickly and usually difficult to spot in the wild.
+The best place in which to seek it is at Le Palmarium in the eastern lowlands, where some have been released onto a wooded islet and are well habituated to human presence.

 tour visits the protected lemur-rich rainforests of Andasibe-Mantadia National Park (Perinet) and the deciduous dry forest of Anjajavy.

 Satanic leaf-tailed gecko (Uroplatus phantasticus) by author Daniel Austin.
 Looking something like a little toy dinosaur, these wonderful critters are regularly spotted during night walks at Ranomafana.